Can Large Language Models Generalize Procedures Across Representations?: Introduction

 Cross-representation learning is considered a form of \textbf{generative analogy} in cognitive science \cite{gentner1983structure, falkenhainer1989structure}.
 Such analogies enable humans to map learned structures across representations in a zero-shot manner by identifying and aligning shared underlying structures \citep{hummel1997distributed, doumas2008theory, doumas2022theory, fang2025humans}.
 As a result, generative analogy plays a central role in human reasoning and novel discovery.
 Existing works on LLMs primarily focus on \textit{proportional analogies} about simple surface-level relations, such as \textit{king} is to \textit{man} as \textit{queen} is to \textit{woman} \citep{mikolov2013linguistic, yuan2023analogykb, petersen2023can, yang2025emergent}, while deeper structural transfer across representations is relatively less well understood \citep{yuan2023beneath, hofmann2024derivational, sultan2024parallelparc}.

 In this work, we study cross-representation generalization in a carefully controlled setting where task data is isomorphically presented in three representations: natural language, graph, and code.
 By varying surface forms but maintaining underlying algorithms, we isolate procedure generalization from spurious transfer.
-We mainly report Qwen model \citep{qwen2.5} performance on the challenging task of asynchronous planning (Figure~\ref{fig:main_illustration}), which has received growing attention recently \citep{lin2024graph, ding-etal-2025-tcp, wei-etal-2025-plangenllms}, and further evaluate our findings on additional tasks (maths and physics \citep{loong2025}) and model families (Llama-3 \citep{dubey2024llama} and Olmo-2 \citep{olmo20242}).
+We mainly report Qwen model \citep{qwen2.5} performance on the challenging task of asynchronous planning (Figure~\ref{fig:main_illustration}), which has high ecological validity due to the realistic nature of its data source and has received growing attention recently \citep{lin2024graph, ding-etal-2025-tcp, wei-etal-2025-plangenllms}.
+To examine the generalizability of our conclusion, we further evaluate our findings on two additional tasks (maths and physics \citep{loong2025}) and model families (Llama-3 \citep{dubey2024llama} and Olmo-2 \citep{olmo20242}).
 We experiment with four supervised fine-tuning (SFT) and reinforcement learning (RL) methods, namely, vanilla SFT, distillation \citep{gu2024minillm}, Self-Taught Reasoner \citep[STaR;][]{zelikman2022star}, and Group Relative Policy Optimization \citep[GRPO;][]{shao2024deepseekmath}.
 We find that \textbf{none of these post-training methods exhibit systematic structure mapping in naturalistic data when trained only on symbolic data} across LLM families and scales.
 This shows that LLMs do not naturally generalize learned procedures across representations.

-To bridge this gap, \textbf{we propose a two-stage data curriculum of first training on symbolic, then on naturalistic data.} We show that using this curriculum, Qwen2.5-1.5B-Instruct outperforms its 7B variant under GRPO and is even on par with zero-shot GPT-4o\footnote{https://openai.com/index/gpt-4o-system-card/}.
+To bridge this gap, \textbf{we propose a two-stage reinforcement learning curriculum of first training on symbolic, then on naturalistic data.} We show that using this curriculum, Qwen2.5-1.5B-Instruct outperforms its 7B variant under GRPO and is even on par with zero-shot GPT-4o\footnote{https://openai.com/index/gpt-4o-system-card/}.
 This curriculum is also more robust in input variations and shows consistent gains across model families and tasks.

 Last, we analyze when and how LLMs' cross-representation generalization emerges.
 We show that successful cross-representation generalization can be interpreted as a form of generative analogy rather than frequency-based learning, which our curriculum effectively encourages.
 Overall, our results demonstrate that while LLMs can generalize across representations via an appropriate curriculum, they require extended training in the new representations.
 This stands in contrast with human analogical behaviors, which exhibit cross-representation generalization with minimal exposure.